jgsogo/conan-poc-graph-cpp/README.md

  * plugin: dynamic library to be consumed as a plugin.

-About types, the type of a node could be encoded in the node itself, but it is property of the relation, the same node can be consumed as different types.
+About types, the type of a node could be encoded in the node itself, but it is also a property of the relation, the same node can be consumed as different types.
+ * Information that belongs to the node: header, static, dynamic; this information is typically encoded in the package-id.
+ * Information that belongs to the relation: library, tool, plugin; only the consumer can decide how it will use a requirement.
+Both coordinates have to be coherent.
+Who raises on this?

 Visibility